 Based on Salesforce statistics, companies using Salesforce generally see a 34% increase in customer satisfaction, a 32% increase in lead conversion, and a 27% increase in sales revenues.
 What are the key elements of platform success among its customers?
 Let’s take a closer look.

-Comprehensiveness — Due to the fact that Salesforce is a holistic ecosystem with its own development platform, has AI technology, is a big data processing engine, collaboration portal, and app marketplace, the platform is enabled to meet all the technology needs of your CRM system while also integrating other Salesforce-friendly third-party tools.
+Since Salesforce is a holistic ecosystem with its development platform, AI technology, big data processing engine, collaboration portal, and app marketplace, the platform is enabled to meet all the technology needs of your CRM system while integrating other Salesforce-friendly third-party tools.

-Scalability — Your business is evolving and expanding and so should your Salesforce.
-Salesforce platform architecture and functionality allows your CRM to grow with your organization without disrupting your software.
+Your business is evolving and expanding, and so should your Salesforce.
+Salesforce platform architecture and functionality allow your CRM to grow with your organization without disrupting your software.

-Accessibility — The world is becoming increasingly more mobile.
-This is when Salesforce comes in handy and allows you to access your product anywhere.
+The world is becoming increasingly mobile.
+It is when Salesforce comes in handy and allows you to access your product anywhere.
 The Salesforce Mobile App enables you to get an equally full version of your product on your phone or tablet to what you have on your desktop.

-Popularity — Yes, it may sound weird but the more popular this platform becomes, the better it is for you.
+Yes, it may sound weird, but the more popular this platform becomes, the better it is for you.
 Why?
-So, you don’t have to spend hours searching for tools that can be integrated with your product — there are already plenty of offers.
+So, you don’t have to spend hours searching for tools that can be integrated with your product — plenty of offers already exist.
 Also, you can easily find any Salesforce expert that can deploy, optimize, configure, or customize your software because there are already many specialists.

-Of course, all the benefits are not limited to the above-mentioned and each Salesforce user can find something special for themselves.
-Just see what our clients are saying about positive changes in their work processes after we helped them to implement Salesforce-based software solutions.
+Of course, all the benefits are not limited to the above-mentioned, and each Salesforce user can find something special for themselves.
+Just see what our clients say about positive changes in their work processes after we helped them implement Salesforce-based software solutions.

 The Bottom Line